GuenterQuast/mimoCoRB/builddoc/index.rst

   - `class rb_toParquetfile`:
-      Save mimo_buffer data to an archive in  *tar* format; each data record is packed in Parquet format.
+      Save mimo_buffer data to an archive in  *tar* format; each data record is packed in *Parquet* format.

   - `class run_mimoDAQ`
       Setup and run a Data Acquisition suite with the mimoCoRB buffer manager.
       The layout of ringbuffers and associated functions are defined in a configuration file in *yaml* format.
-All configured functions are executed as worker processes in separate sub-processes and therefore optimal use is made of of multi-core architectures.
+All configured functions are executed as worker processes in separate sub-processes and therefore optimal use is made of multi-core architectures.

   -  `class bufferinfoGUI`:
       A graphical interface showing buffer rates and status information